 Adobo is a traditional Filipino dish.
 I have tried making it with chicken and pork.
-Andy and my favorite is pork.
+My favorite is pork.
 It took me a handful of times making this (one time with Dad’s help and supervision lol) and several times after that to get close to perfecting it.
 I haven’t been able to make it quite as good as my Dad, but it is pretty close and still delicious.
-I mean Andy and I don’t have issues eating it. 😆 This last batch, was my best one yet.
+I mean, I don’t have issues eating it. 😆 This last batch, was my best one yet.
 It because I finally bought the perfect pan (from Marshal’s, because that place is the best).
 I will explain why later! so keep reading😂

 This recipe is pretty simple and you don’t need much!

 Like I said, our favorite adobo is pork.
 I typically will get boneless country ribs.
 Cut the meat into about 1 inch cubes.
 The key is to not cut them too small.
 I have made that mistake before and the meat just crumbles and becomes shredded adobe.
 LOL.
 After you cut the meat into cubes, then rinse the meat and place it in a pan.

 This is where my new pan came in so handy!
 Before I was using a 6qt. stock pot.
 It worked but the meat usually fell apart too easily because the meat stacked on top of each other.
 My new wide pan allows all the meat to spread out evenly without being stacked.
 This also helped it to cook faster.
 I found that in the stock pot with the meat stacked, I stirred more often (another reason why the pieces fell apart) and it took longer to get all the pieces to cook.
 The wider pan also gives a more even cook!